jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

 or

-- Similarity in line destination must be emphasized
+- Similarity in line destination might be emphasized

 So don’t use shape peels… unless the reasons above weigh out. < zwaarder wegen? >